YamaXuna/GensouPlusPlus/README.md

 # GensouPlusPlus
-Another compiler for gensoukyo in the outside world
+Another compiler for gensoukyou in the outside world